Eurekaleo/Eurekaleo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 I am now a PhD student at School of Computing in **National University of Singapore**.
-Fortunately, I will be supervised by Prof. Mong Li Lee, Prof. Wynne Hsu and Dr. Hao Fei at Center for Trusted Internet and Community (CTIC).
+Fortunately, I will be supervised by Prof. Mong Li Lee and Prof. Wynne Hsu at Center for Trusted Internet and Community (CTIC).
 Prior to that, I received my master degree from **NUS** and bachelor degree from **Wuhan University**.

-My research interest includes **Human-centered AI, Vision and Language, Multimodal Large Language Model.**
+My research interest includes **Human-centered AI, Vision and Language, Multiomodal Sentiment Analysis, MLLM Reasoning.**

-I am currently exploring new collaboration opportunities, if you are interested in the topics mentioned above, please feel free to reaching out through **mluo@u.nus.edu**
+I am currently exploring new collaboration opportunities.
+If you are interested in any of the topics mentioned above, please feel free to reach out via **mluo@u.nus.edu**.

 # 🔥 News
 - **2025.01**: &nbsp;🎉 **Accepted at ICLR 2025**